 Advantages to Renting

-- Can easily move for better job opportunities or if you no longer like the neighborhood
+- Can easily move for better job opportunities or if you no longer like the neighbourhood

 - No opportunity cost – Can invest in higher yielding assets